 The Study Abroad Office greatly values the voice of faculty and program leaders.
 We want your input moving forward, and request all faculty leading programs evaluate the safety of their program destinations and activities within the new paradigm.
-We encourage you to evaluate the probability of travel within the destination being restricted to U.S. tourists this summer.
-If you have any questions or concerns, please call the Study Abroad Office at any time.
-We would be happy to discuss them with you.
+As of right now, all programs are moving forward

-The Study Abroad Office requests faculty planning to lead a program in 2020 suspend all program related purchases until January 1, 2021.
+The Study Abroad Office requests that faculty planning on leading program in 2022 to suspend all program related purchases until January 1, 2022.